Almaden Valley (SJ)

 The Oaktree Park subdivision is within the boundaries of Meridian Avenue, Redmond Avenue and Mcabbe Road on three sides and the Jeffrey Fontana Park on the north side.

 The census bureau (and perhaps also the city of San Jose) has attributed names to some parts of Almaden and this neighborhood falls into the Crossgates section.
 I do not believe that most residents refer to this area that way, though.
 Perhaps more likely they’d call it part of the greater Fontana Park neighborhood.
+Just the other side of Meridian is the vastly larger Almaden Meadows neighborhood.

 What schools serve the Oaktree Park neighborhood in San Jose?